kahunacohen/real-world-fp/README.md

 x(jsonStr);
 ```

 Our base functionality is taking a JSON string and transforming it to a two-dimensional array.
-We'll call it `employeesToTable`:
+We'll take out the last function in the pipeline (`join`/`toHTML`) and rename `x` to `employeesToTable`:

 ```js
 ...